Trump dampens Macron optimism on Iran talks

 He was supposed to discuss those ideas with Trump on the sidelines of the G7, which also comprises Britain, Germany, Italy, Canada, Japan and the EU.

-“We agreed on what we wanted to say jointly on Iran,” Macron told LCI television.
-There is a message from the G7 on our objectives and the fact that we share them is important, which avoids divisions that in the end weaken everybody.”

-“Everyone wants to avoid a conflict.
-Donald Trump was extremely clear on that point.”
+“Everyone wants to avoid a conflict, Donald Trump was extremely clear on that point,” Macron told LCI.

-He said the priority remained to prevent Iran obtaining nuclear weapons and defuse tensions in the Gulf, but he gave no details.

-“We have to continue to take initiatives and in the coming weeks that on the one hand there are no more Iranian decisions that contradict this objective and that we open new negotiations,” Macron said.
+“We have to continue to take initiatives and in the coming weeks that on the one hand there are no more Iranian decisions that contradict this objective and that we open new negotiations,” Macron said without giving details.

 In response to the tougher U.S. sanctions and what it says is the inability of European powers party to the deal - France, Britain and Germany, to compensate it for its lost oil revenue, Tehran has responded with a series of moves, including retreating from some of its commitments to limit its nuclear activity made under the deal.